-The special relationship between Kendrick Lamar and Radiohead.
-Is Kendrick the spiritual successor to Radiohead?
+The Similarities between Kendrick Lamar and Radiohead.
+Is Kendrick Hip hop’s Radiohead?

-Introduction: The special relationship between Kendrick Lamar and Radiohead.
-Is Kendrick the spiritual successor to Radiohead?
 Who are both Kendrick Lamar and Radiohead?
 If you asked me that question in person, I’d probably spend a good two hours and a half telling you how incredible they both are and how they both shifted the paradigm in music.
 However, I’ll give it to you in brief terms.
 Kendrick Lamar is a rapper who hails from Compton, California and is signed by TDE/Interscope Records.
 He is the most critically acclaimed artist of this current decade.
 Radiohead on the other hand are an English rock band from Oxfordshire, England who are in my opinion are the greatest rock band of all time.
 Lets be honest here, no rock band has successfully succeeded Radiohead in term of consistently putting out quality music and being as innovative as the English band.
 Coldplay had that potential but everything after A Rush of Blood the the Head has been average to mediocre and Muse straight up copied Radiohead.
 However what if their successor was in a different genre?
 This is where Kendrick Lamar comes in.
-Kendrick Lamar may just be raps Radiohead and Radiohead may just be rocks Kendrick Lamar.
-They are more alike than you would actually think.
+Kendrick Lamar may just be raps Radiohead and Radiohead may just be rocks Kendrick Lamar. are more alike than you would actually think.

 Kendrick Lamar’s Overly Dedicated and Radiohead’s Pablo Honey